uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 ## Forecasting and Time Variability Analysis of Ozone Concentrations Using Nitrogen Oxide and Meteorological Variables as Predictors
-Bernardo Burbano, Jiewen Luo, Rourou Jo
+Bernardo Burbano, Jiewen Luo, Rourou Ji

 ## Introduction
 The purpose of this project is to predict O~3~ concentrations using measurements of concentration of other pollutants and available meteorological measurements.
 Ozone might be formed when heat and sunlight cause chemical reactions between oxides of nitrogen (NO~x~) and Volatile Organic Compounds (VOC), which are also known as Hydrocarbons.
 Therefore it could be hypothesized that using measurements of NO~x~ as an independent variable a model could be developed to predict O~3~ concentrations.
 Additionally, meteorological variables such as air temperature, relative humidity(RH) and ultraviolet index (UVB - UVI) could be included as independent variables to assess their influence on temporal variability of ozone.
 As an additional step wind-related variables such as mean wind velocity and direction will be included to study their effect on temporal variability of ozone, too.